jafarilab/SOORENA/deployment/README.md

 ---

-## 🎉 Success Indicators
+## Success Indicators

 Your deployment is successful when:
-- ✓ You can access `http://YOUR_IP:3838/soorena/` in browser
+- You can access `http://YOUR_IP:3838/soorena/` in browser
-- ✓ Dashboard loads with all tabs working
+- Dashboard loads with all tabs working
-- ✓ Data Explorer shows records
+- Data Explorer shows records
-- ✓ Statistics charts display correctly
+- Statistics charts display correctly
-- ✓ Filters work properly
+- Filters work properly
-- ✓ Team photos appear on About Us page
+- Team photos appear on About Us page
-- ✓ No errors in browser console
+- No errors in browser console
-- ✓ No errors in Shiny Server logs
+- No errors in Shiny Server logs

----

-**Happy Deploying! 🚀**